Masa-Tantawy/Facial-Expression-Recognition/README.md

 - imageio
 - os
 - cv2
-All required dependies are imported in the notebook.
+All required dependencies are imported in the notebook.